Skip to content

 Can You Prevent Hair Loss After Stopping Minoxidil?

 When you stop using Minoxidil, your hair may slowly return to its pre-treatment state.
-This doesn’t happen to everyone, and some people can maintain results for a while, especially if their hair loss was temporary.
+This doesn’t happen to everyone, and some people can maintain results for a while, especially if their initial cause of hair loss was temporary.
 But for those with ongoing conditions like male or female pattern baldness, shedding is likely without continued treatment.

 Is there a safer way to stop?